 ATASCII - ASCII-encoding for Atari's 8-bit computers

-Baudot - Pre-ASCII encoding, often used for teletype
+Baudot - Pre-ASCII encoding, used for teletype

 BBS - Bulletin board systems, popular pre-internet platforms